Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- He's also rushed 39 times for 247 yards and one touchdown, averaging 27.4 yards per game.
+- He also has 247 rushing yards on 39 carries with one touchdown, averaging 27.4 yards per game.

-- The Football Team have run 56.4% passing plays and 43.6% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Football Team have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

-- Heinicke accounts for 47.0% of his team's red zone plays, with 31 of his 306 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Panthers.